cieloaloy/cse-110-proj/README.md

 # Cielo's User Page

-My favorite programming language as of recent is C++.
+My favorite programming language, as of recent, is C++.